CS 251: Principles of Programming Languages

 - object-oriented programming (OOP) with closures (1)

 Course Work and Grading

-CS 251 will include roughly 10 assignments, comprised of:
+CS 251 will include typically-weekly problem sets, comprised of:

 - exercises in reasoning about the execution of small programs to understand precise language semantics;